ournetworks/2018/volunteering/email-signup.md

 Title: Volunteering at Our Networks ⚑

 Thank you for your interest in volunteering with Our Networks!
 Your help will make sure the event runs smoothly.
-We also want to make sure that we the organizers will support you during the event.
+We also want to make sure that we the organizers support you during the event so please let us know any questions or concerns.
 ⚐ EXPECTATIONS

 Before agreeing, we ask that you read the following and ensure that as a volunteer you are able to commit to: